The Kids from "Fame": Background

-In 2003, a TV special reunited several members of the group to talk about their time on the show and as the performing group aired in the United Kingdom on BBC Three.
+In 2003, a TV special reunited some members of the group to talk about their time on the show and as the performing group aired in the United Kingdom on BBC Three.
 The special culminated in them performing the song "Starmaker" to Lee Curreri's piano accompaniment.
 This was Gene Anthony Ray's last on-screen appearance before his death some months later.

 Subsequently, in 2008, British television host and comedian Justin Lee Collins traveled to America to unite various members of the group in a show titled Bring Back...Fame.
 They spoke of their success as a group in the United Kingdom and their live shows, and mentioned Gimpel quitting the group during the tour due to the pressures.
 Lansburg also talked about her surprise at the success of "Hi Fidelity" on the UK Singles Chart.
 Curreri spoke about the music, saying that he was the only member to contribute to the writing of the songs and the only member to play an instrument on the recordings (synthesizer).
 However, Lori Singer also played the cello on some of the recordings.
 The show aired in the United Kingdom on Channel 4 on December 27, 2008.